Why Bacchus Is God of Wine? Art History Story

 Bacchus was Jupiter’s misbegotten son from his affair with a mortal woman, Semele.
 Jupiter’s wife quickly learnt of her husband’s infidelity and decided to take revenge on the poor woman.
 As mortals couldn’t see gods in their true form, she made Semele see Jupiter’s divinity.
 Poor Semele died instantly burning up!
 Jupiter, however, saved his son, who was still in Semele’s womb, by sewing him under the skin of his thigh.

 Bacchus is often portrayed in company of Ariadne, a mythically beautiful woman with whom the young god fell in love at first sight.
-The story of their love is described by Ovid and Catullus, who tell that Ariadne, who was a Cretan princess, was abandoned on the Greek island of Naxos by the hero Theseus (he was very very ungrateful, since Ariadne helped him get through the labyrinth of Minotaur).
-Fortunately Bacchus saw her and lept from his chariot to save her.
+The story of their love is described by Ovid and Catullus, who wrote that Ariadne, who was a Cretan princess, was abandoned on the Greek island of Naxos by the hero Theseus (he was very, very ungrateful, since Ariadne helped him get through the labyrinth of Minotaur).
+Fortunately, Bacchus saw her and leapt from his chariot to save her.

 A Great Farmer

 Not only is Bacchus the patron of wine-making but also of agriculture in general, as he was the one to teach people how to grow vines.
 According to mythology, he spent his childhood with Silenus, a great wine enthusiast.
 Having completed his training, Bacchus decided to travel the world and teach until he reached Olympus.

 Silenus and Midas

 There is a story in which one day Silenus goes missing and Bacchus suspects that his teacher strayed somewhere in his drunken trance.
 He went searching for him but it was King Midas who found him and brought him back to the young god.
 Out of gratitude, Bacchus offered Midas a gift of any power he wanted.
 Midas asked to be able to turn everything into gold with his touch… And we all know how this one ends…